Kakol155/Voting-system/README.md

 - 3 is responsible for the procedure for displaying all responses to the survey

-- 4 is responsible for the procedure for resetting survey responses
+- 4 is responsible for the reset procedureanswers provided in the survey

 - 5 is responsible for the survey removal procedure:
 After typing 5, the files containing questions will be displayed, enter the name of the file you want to delete.